-I have the honor to acknowledge receipt of your letter of the 5th instant, enclosing an Abstract of the Receipts and Expenditure of the Tasmanian Main Line Railway Company, Limited, for traffic conveyed over the Line during the three months ending the 30th day of September last; and statement alleging that the Government is indebted to the Company for interest in the sum of £51,717 18s.
+I HAVE the honor to acknowledge receipt of your letter of the 5th instant, enclosing an Abstract

+Tagmanian Main Line Railway Company, Limited, for of the Receipts and Expenditure of the Tasmanian Main Line Railway Company, Limited, for traffic conveyed over the Line during the three months ending the 30th day of September last; and statement alleging that the Government is indebted to the Company for interest in the sum of £51,717 18s.
 5d.